Search

 Quick filter

 The easiest way to filter data is using the Quick filter.
-It is an entry field that allows filtering based on one specific preset data item (it is written in the field as grey italics; e.g. Name) – which one it will be depends on the folder or list settings, managed by the FormFlow administrator.
+It is an entry field that allows filtering based on one specific preset data item (it is written in the field as gray italics; for example Name).
+Which one it will be, depends on the folder or list settings, managed by the FormFlow administrator.

 Advanced search